 - “Loved every minute of this tour!
-Constantina was a fantastic guide.
+Our guide was fantastic.
 She was friendly, knowledgable and very fun!
 The route we followed was great with some very interesting stops.
 We had a good laugh during the ’symposium’, as we called it, drinking local raki (strong stuff!!) and discussing about what was normal back then (you’d be surprised!).
 Loved every detail and especially the last role play we did!!
 I wouldn’t change anything.
 Highly recommend!!”

 - Fanich123, TripAdvisor

 - "We learned a lot of useful and fun information about Greeks of the past and was very interesting to realize how much more open-minded people were thousands of years ago...
-A MUST in Athens if you are LGBTQ!"
+A MUST in Athens for LGBTQ!"

 - Sophia E